 – David’s 2018 blog post mentioned 0.5g Metformin, but in his Lifespan book; 1g Metformin

-David, on taking NMN & resveratrol in the morning, with a spoon of home-made yogurt:
+Below, a tweet by David on taking resveratrol in the morning, with a spoon of homemade yogurt (more on his yogurt here):

 What do Resveratrol & NMN do in relation to living longer?

-David describes resveratrol and NMN as critical for the function of the sirtuin genes.
+David describes resveratrol and NMN as critical for the activation of sirtuin genes.
 Sirtuins play a key role in functions that help us to live longer – such as DNA repair.

 He describes resveratrol as the “accelerator pedal” for the sirtuin genes (increasing their activation), and NMN as the fuel.
 Without “fuel”, resveratrol won’t work.
 The reason that resveratrol won’t work effectively without NMN, is that sirtuin activation requires youthful NAD levels, but by 50 years old, we have about half the level of NAD we had in our 20s (NAD being a molecule that is essential to energy production in our cells).